AtchYT/NAX-NTLS/README.md

-## NAX Entertainment - v1.0.0 | Network Test and Log System for Termux (Android) cell service
+## NAX Entertainment - v1.0.0 | Network Test and Log System for Termux (Android) cellphone network service

 *Termux only*

-First, you need to install Termux:API
+First, you need to install Termux:API from an appstore like F-Droid

 And run the following commands to continue